cerber-os/MegaLeaf/lib/README.md

 # MegaLeaf protocol library

 C++ library providing easy to use interface for interacting with MegaLeaf Controller over USB CDC protocol.
-Bindings exists for both C and Python as well.
+Bindings exists for both C and Python.

 # Building